Closing the Loop… printing my photographs in house…

 Domke Case

 The Domke bag, that I purchased is shown on the left and is a brand I’ve used before.
 My main Nikon kit is in a large Domke bag, which you can see at the top of this article, and a similar but smaller one is used to hold a Nikon D700 which is now with my youngest son.
 Domke manufacturers well made coated canvas bags that are moderately priced.
-While sourcing other camera bags, I observed that some the bags very popular among Youtube and Facebook Q3 owners ranged in priced from $600 to almost $1000.
+While sourcing other camera bags, I observed that some of the bags very popular among Youtube and Facebook Q3 owners ranged in priced from $600 to almost $1000.
 The Domke is a fraction the cost.
 All this leads me to believe (as a person who co-authored a book on fashion theory) that those wildly expensive camera bags serve more as a status symbol than the functional Domke I now own.
 This also suggests that there may be some people who purchase the Q3 for as much as a status symbol than for the extraordinary photographic technology that it represents.

 Shooting With The Q3